Niccola Spinelli

 Niccola Spinelli (29 July 1865 – 17 October 1909) was an Italian composer of operas.

 Born in Turin, the son of a jurist, he studied composition at the Naples Conservatory under Paolo Serrao.
 His opera Labilia won the second-place prize in an 1890 opera competition organized by Milanese music publisher Edoardo Sonzogno, and premiered in Rome on 9 May 1890; the first prize went to Pietro Mascagni for Cavalleria rusticana.
-His most well-known work is A basso porto (At the Lower Harbor), which premiered in Cologne on 18 April 1894 to great popular acclaim.